kennygrant/bestiary/setup.md

 You can use go run on code anywhere, but if you use go get to fetch code, it will be placed in src, under a path corresponding to the path on the server.
 For example code fetched from GOPATH

 You may find projects sometimes use folders called pkg or src internally inside their main go gettable folder, but this is unrelated to gopath and is just a way of organising their code.

 The similarly named ENV variable `GOROOT`  need only be set** if installing to a custom location**.
 In most circumstances you can ignore `GOROOT`, as it is not required for a normal Go setup.
 You may find some old instructions which reference it, but you can safely ignore it.
+So for a new version of Go install don't need to set `GOROOT`  or `GOPATH` .

 ## Checking your setup